jollywhoppers/bitchsky-app/README.md

 - Toggle to show feed context for debugging
 - Toggle to hide the 'show latest' button
 - Toggle to make reply button open thread from feeds
-- More may be available in developer mode
+- More may be available in developer mode?
   - (Accessible by holding the version in the About settings screen)

 ## Upcoming or wishful features